Tight Bounds on Online Checkpointing Algorithms: Optimal Algorithms for Small Values of

-In addition, we are not interested in solutions where $\left(t_{n}\right)_{n=1}^{\infty}$ is bounded.
-This can happen, for instance, when $d_{n}=k-1$ for all $n\ge1$.\footnote{This may not seem a valid scheme to consider, given Property~\ref{obs:update-1-infinitely-often}; however, we might have to consider an arbitrarily long prefix of the device sequence without device 1 when solving a finite subprogram.} Luckily, using Property~\ref{obs:supergeometric} we can restrict our attention to backup schemes with exponentially increasing update times, so we add to $L$ the linear inequalities therein.
-Now $L$ is feasible if and only if a $c$-efficient scheme with the prescribed device sequence exists; in other words, $c_{k}$ is the infimum over $c\ge1$ for which there exists a device sequence $\left(d_{n}\right)_{n=1}^{\infty}$ such that $L\left(c;\left(d_{n}\right)_{n=1}^{\infty}\right)$ is feasible.
+In addition, we are not interested in solutions where $t$ is bounded.
+This can happen, for instance, when $p_{i}=k-1$ for all $i\ge k+1$.\footnote{ This may not seem a valid pattern to consider, given Property~\ref{property:update-1-infinitely-often}; however, when solving a finite subprogram we might have to consider an arbitrarily long prefix of the pattern with no occurrences of 1.} Luckily, by using Property~\ref{property:supergeometric} we can restrict our attention to exponentially increasing sequences $t$, so we add to $L$ the linear inequalities from Properties~\ref{property:supergeometric} and~\ref{property:supergeometric2}.
+Now $L$ is feasible if and only if a $\lambda$-efficient algorithm with the prescribed pattern $p$ exists; in other words, $q_k$ is the infimum\footnote{ This infimum is actually a minimum, by~\cite[Theorem~8]{BDNS13} and also by Proposition~\ref{prop:LP-discrete-regimes}.} over $\lambda\ge1$ for which there exists a pattern~$p$ such that $L\left(\lambda;p\right)$ is feasible.